Rethinking CNN Models for Audio Classification: Experiments

 \subsection{Training the Models}

-The optimal hyper-parameter was searched using the Bayesian Optimization techniques provided by the ray tune library\cite{liaw2018tune}.
+The optimal hyper-parameter was searched using Grid Search techniques provided by the ray tune library\cite{liaw2018tune}.
 We found a learning rate of $1e-4$ and a weight decay of $1e-3$ best searched values for training all the models.
 We used Adam optimizer with a batch size of $32$.
 All the models were trained using a single Nvidia RTX 2080 GPU.
-The code and the checkpoints will be publicly available in GitHub.
+The code and the checkpoints are available on GitHub\footnote{https://github.com/kamalesh0406/Audio-Classification}.